-Chief Information Security Officer (CISO): The CISO works with the IT Policy and Compliance Lead to ensure alignment of the IT Policy program with Office of the CIO and University of Michigan objectives and priorities.
-The CISO also serves as the liaison between the IA staff managing the IT policy function and the Vice President and CIO, the IIA Council, and the IT Council.
+Chief Information Security Officer (CISO): The CISO works with the Assistant Director of Privacy and IT Policy to ensure alignment of the IT Policy program with Office of the CIO and University of Michigan objectives and priorities.
+The CISO also serves as the liaison between the IA staff managing the IT policy function and the Vice President and CIO, and the IT Council.

 IT Policy and Compliance Staff: IT policy and compliance staff provide overall direction for the IT policy function, including responsibilities for identifying and prioritizing policy needs, ensuring appropriate campus involvement in policy development, and conducting research and benchmarking for emerging policy development.

-The IT Policy and Compliance Lead provides day-to-day staff support for the policy development function, serves ex officio on policy development working groups, and plans and executes policy education and awareness efforts.
+The Assistant Director of Privacy and IT Policy provides day-to-day support for the policy development function, serves ex officio on policy development working groups, and plans and executes policy education and awareness efforts.
 Specifically, this includes managing an annual review and analysis of existing policies, standards, and guidelines for continued applicability and effectiveness; interpretation of current policies in response to unit/departmental inquiries or specific incidents.

 The IT governance structure established in 2010 sets campus-wide priorities for IT services, resources, and facilities.

 The IT policy function resides with the Office of the Vice President and Chief Information Officer, with delegated responsibilities to Information Assurance for policy development, coordination, education, and maintenance.

 The following identifies the different levels of governance review, approval, and vetting of policies, standards and guidelines (initially drafted by IT policy development working groups):